benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

 ![png](assets/images/tsa_files/Covid19_analysis_41_1.png)

---Interestingly, we can see there is correlation between some countries in the top 10!
+ - Interestingly, we can see there is correlation between some countries in the top 10!
---Countries in Europe (UK, Italy, Germany, France) are moderately correlated --US is moderately correlated with European countries --This is very interesting suggests we may want to look deeper into some of these trends we are observing:
+ - Countries in Europe (UK, Italy, Germany, France) are moderately correlated
+ - US is moderately correlated with European countries
+ - This is very interesting suggests we may want to look deeper into some of these trends we are observing:
---Are countries with correlated death rates: closer in proximity?
+ - Are countries with correlated death rates: closer in proximity?
 On the same continent?
 Share language?
 Have trade or diplomatic status?
 Frequent tourism?

 # lets just look at the US data